-Parameter Description Port Check the corresponding boxes for the port(s) you wish to transmit packets.
-Forward Portlist Check the boxes to select which of the ports on the selected switch will be able to forward packets.
-These are the ports that will be allowed to receive packets from the port specified above.
+Parameter D escription Port Check the corresponding boxes for the port(s) you wish to transmit packets.
+Forward Portlist Check the boxes to select which of the ports on the Switch will be able to forward packets.
+These ports will be allowed to receive packets from the port specified above.